fatimar07/fatimar07/README.md

 ---

 ### 🧩 About Me
-I'm Fatima, a **software engineer** from St. John's, Newfoundland.
+I'm Fatima, a **software developer** from St. John's, Newfoundland.

 Skilled in various technologies including **JavaScript**, **React**, **Vue**, **Java**, **Python**, **AWS Cloud**, and **SQL** .

 Interested in building **Web Technologies and Products**.

-Passionate about **continuous learning** and staying up-to-date with the latest advancements in the field of software engineering.
-I look forward to applying my skills toward meaningful contributions in the tech industry.
+Passionate about **continuous learning** and staying up-to-date with the latest advancements in tech.
+I look forward to applying my skills toward meaningful contributions in the industry.

 ---